abhishekarya1/Hash-Define-myNotes/content/java/coll.md

 // invalid; generic type bound used for collection's type

-// use wildcards only with collections only, not as bound method types public <T> <? extends Main> foobar(T t) {  }
+// use wildcards only with collections, not as bound method types public <T> <? extends Main> foobar(T t) {  }
 // invalid; wildcard used as method's return type
 ```